supabase/supavisor/README.md

 ## Overview

 Supavisor is a scalable, cloud-native Postgres connection pooler.
-It's capable of supporting millions of Postgres end-client connections into a stateful pool of native Postgres database connections.
+A Supavisor cluster is capable of proxing millions of Postgres end-client connections into a stateful pool of native Postgres database connections.

-For Postgres clients, Supavisor provides pools-as-a-service providing practically limitless connections to a Postgres database.

 For database managers, Supavisor simplifies the task of managing Postgres clusters by providing easy configuration of highly available Postgres clusters ([todo](#future-work)).